SoniaCobPac/ML_Project/README.md

 ### Modeling:
 Five models were review for the project:
     - Unidirectional Long Short-Term Memory

     - Unidirectional Long Short-Term Memory with different parameters and layers

     - Bidirectional Long Short-Term Memory

     - GAN (LSTM)

     - GAN (LeakyRelu)

-The notebook 'main' explains these processing in more detail.
+The notebook 'main' within the folder 'src' explains these processing in more detail.

 ### Post-processing:
 The predicted output was decodified and saved back into a MIDI format.